 Visit Geres National Park (40 min from Braga area) – you could stay in Geres , too, all of these places are easy driving distance if you have an afternoon flight from Porto the next day.
 There’s an old royal hunting lodge there that you can stay at.
 Or at the end of the day, do the 2 hour trip back to the Porto area and stay near the airport for your flight the next day (may be easier).

-For Geres – you should definitely consider a walking tour guide that can help you decide what trails to go on and to maximize your time there.
+For Geres – you should definitely consider either a walking tour or a driving tour guide that can help you decide what trails to go on and to maximize your time there.
 There are still Iberian wolves hiding there;)